iLollek/NRPFarMod/README.md

 This means that now NRPFarMod is going to monitor the music in the game.
 As soon as it detects that a song has changed - either automatically, because it ended, or because the player used the phone to skip a song - there is a small chance (currently it's 20%) that NRPFarMod will, instead of playing the next normal song (from the game's OST), play one of your custom songs.

+### Manually Removing unused Songs to free RAM

+While the Playlist Simulator automatically takes care of Memory Management, you might want to free RAM manually.
+This is mandatory when you use **Overwrite Mode**.

+You can press `N` on your Keyboard to manually execute the ``RemoveUnusedSongs()`` Method.
+This will remove unused, but loaded Songs from your RAM.

+The game *might* freeze for half a second when this executes.

 ## Usage: How to import your Songs from YouTube & Spotify

 It's a relatively common process: Download the Music from your Source (Spotify or YouTube) and then convert the output into WAVE (.wav) and then put that Music into your /src/ Folder.